Radiohead: Studio Innovators Behind OK Computer, Kid A & In Rainbows Recording Breakthroughs

 - NME Awards for Best Album (1998)

-“OK Computer” represented a quantum leap in Radiohead’s artistic development.
+Recording “OK Computer” in a Bath mansion instead of a proper studio turned out to be the right call.
 Recorded from July 1996 to March 1997, primarily at St. Catherine’s Court, a historic mansion in Bath, the album was co-produced by Nigel Godrich, beginning a long-standing collaboration that would define Radiohead’s sound for years to come.

 The recording process was highly unconventional.
 The band chose to record in the mansion to avoid the sterile environment of traditional studios.
 They set up in various rooms, including the ballroom, to achieve unique acoustics.
 This approach led to some of the album’s distinctive sounds, such as the ambient noise in “Exit Music (For a Film)” and the cavernous drums in “Lucky.”